By The PerfectPrice Team

 As the time approaches, you may want to lower your minimum stay requirements.
 How far out you do this depends: those “sleeps 20” properties aren’t going to be booked last minute!
 (If someone tries to, watch out for parties!).
 But a studio might be booked the night before—or even the same day!

-Did you know that almost half of Expedia's hotel bookings are for the same night?
-(This was pre-COVID)
+Did you know that almost half of Expedia’s hotel bookings are for the same night?
+(This was pre-COVID).

 Gap nights

 Sophisticated and longer stay requirements come with a big downside: Gaps.
 Sometimes called “orphan nights,” these gaps are unbookable periods between two long, very desirable bookings.
 For example, you have a minimum of 7 nights required for bookings in July.
 Someone checks out on the 7th, and the next guest checks in on the 11th.
-If someone looks for a 3-night stay on the 7th, your unit will not show up anywhere.
+If someone looks for a 3-night stay on the 7th, your unit will not appear anywhere.
 This is because you’re “not available”—that’s a 3-night booking, but you require 7.

 You can also do this manually by checking once per week or whenever a new booking comes in and adjusting the calendar manually.
 Stay vigilant!
 At $200 a night, that 4-night gap is worth $800—13% of your potential revenue that month!
 And it’s even worse if it’s a peak time.
 Making the right decisions in STR business might take some time and effort from your side.
+Use Hospitable vacation rental software to automate 90% of your hosting routine and invest your precious time in something that boosts your RevPAR.

-Give it a try with a 14-day free trial.
+Start today with a 14-day free trial.

 Off-peak pricing